 City of Minneapolis:

 The temporary injunction resulting from the case against the City of Minneapolis filed by the Minnesota Chamber of Commerce is still on appeal.
-As a result, the Minneapolis ordinance will not be enforced for any employer residing outside the city of Minneapolis unless the injunction is modified or rescinded.
+As a result, the Minneapolis ordinance will NOT be enforced for any employer residing outside the city of Minneapolis unless the injunction is modified or rescinded.

 Key Takeaway for MRA Members: As it currently stands, the paid sick leave ordinance will only apply to applicable employers who have a physical location within the city of Minneapolis.
+Additionally, the Minnesota House of Representatives introduced a preemption bill that would block cities from mandating greater sick leave levels than what is required by the State of Minnesota, however Governor Dayton vetoed the bill on June 1st so the paid sick leave ordinance will continue to be effective July 1st.

 City of St. Paul:

 Key Takeaway for MRA Members: The most significant proposed change from the original ordinance is that the eligibility definition has been changed to employers who have a physical location within the city.
+As noted above, Governor Dayton vetoed the preemption bill, therefore the paid sick leave ordinance will continue to be effective July 1st.

 City of Chicago: